 The measurements above will give you the typical sized bow you’d buy in a store – 4-5 inches across.

 Once you’ve made a few of these, you should be able to size them up and down pretty easily!
 The process makes much more sense once you’ve made one or two.

 Loop ’em.
 Now you’ll want to loop the ends of each strip and have them meet in the middle.
 Just play around with one of the longest ones until it looks right, and then make the other long strips match that one.
 Do the same for the medium and short strips – each group of strips should look similar!

 For paper, it’s super easy to staple them!
 It’s a nice shortcut.
 For felt, you’ll want to stick them together using a glue gun.

 Glue them together.
 Now you’ll want to glue each group together so you have three separate tiers.

 Once that’s done, glue the three tiers together!
 Try to stagger the layers so they look nice and full.

 The size of the strip you use to fill in the middle depends entirely on the space that’s left!

 On felt bows, it’s best to use a wider strip – maybe 1 inch wide by 3-4 inches long.
-That will fill in the empty space better.
+That will fill in space better.